EngJay/pa-spl/README.md

 ## Minimum Supported Embedded HAL Version

-TL;DR: This initial release only supports embedded-hal 0.2 and support for the 1.0 version will be added in subsequent release.
+TL;DR: This initial release only supports embedded-hal 0.2 and support for the 1.0 version will be added in a subsequent release.

 This crate depends on the [embedded-hal](https://crates.io/crates/embedded-hal) crate as it is a driver for use with embedded-hal.
 Embedded versioning typically